-Attend an orientation to learn more about the Garden of Hope and then enjoy harvesting fresh vegetables in this two-acre garden designed to introduce survivors to evidence-based nutritional information and education on the benefits of a plant-based diet.
+Attend an orientation to learn more about the Garden of Hope and then enjoy harvesting fresh vegetables in this vegetable garden designed to introduce survivors to evidence-based nutritional information and education on the benefits of a plant-based diet.

-Healing through Art
+Healing Through Art

 Relaxation Services: 1-1 sessions